-Turf Toe Plates made of composite carbon graphite limit the range of motion in the great toe joint, relieving pain in the big toe joint.
-The Morton's extension piece that extends under the big toe is designed to limit the range of motion of your big toe, while allowing your lesser toes free movement.
+Turf Toe Plates, made of composite carbon graphite, limit the range of motion in the great toe, relieving pain in the big toe joint.
+The Morton's extension that extends under the big toe is designed to limit the range of motion of your big toe, while allowing your lesser toes free movement.
 The plate is very thin yet very stiff.
-Because the plates are very hard we suggest wearing them beneath insoles, either the shoes' existing insoles or over-the-counter insoles such as Pedag SOFT Shoe Insoles.
+Because the plates are very hard we suggest wearing them beneath insoles; either the shoes' existing insoles or over-the-counter insoles such as Pedag SOFT Shoe Insoles.

 Indications - Turf toe plates are used in the treatment of hallux limitus, hallux rigidus, turf toe, gouty arthritis and rheumatoid arthritis of the great toe joint.

 Foot Care Tip!
 What are the differences between all of the carbon fiber/graphite plates sold at Myfootshop?

 - Molded Turf Toe Plates are thin, 3/4-length, carbon graphite arch supports, with a molded arch and Morton's extension.

 - Flat Turf Toe Plates are similar to the molded plates, but are completely flat, with a Morton's extension.